Understanding Cumulative Bonus in Health Insurance Policies

 It’s also important to read the fine print of your policy and understand the terms and conditions so you can take full advantage of the cumulative bonus.

-In conclusion, the cumulative bonus is a fantastic feature provided by health insurance a company that rewards policyholders for staying claim-free and can increase the value of their coverage over time.
+In conclusion, it is a fantastic feature provided by a health insurance company that rewards policyholders for staying claim-free and can increase the value of their coverage over time.
 It is essential to check if your plan has this feature and understand its terms and conditions.

 To learn more details about health insurance policies and to buy policies at an affordable premium with good discounts, visit the official website of Star Health Insurance.